-†Based on an approximation of 100 percent PSA prepayment speed on the Program Loans backing Program Securities financed with the proceeds of the Series Bonds.
+†Based on an approximation of 100 percent PSA prepayment speed on the Program Loans backing Program Securities financed with the proceeds of the Series Bonds, the Transferred Program Loans and the Program Loans backing the Transferred Program Securities.
 (See "Projected Weighted Average Lives of the PAC Bonds" below for a discussion of the PSA Prepayment Model.)
 Amounts actually to be redeemed pursuant to this provision will be reduced proportionately to the extent any of the PAC Bonds are redeemed from unexpended proceeds of the Series Bonds.